Flood Warning issued for Warren by NWS - NewsBreak

 Flood Warning issued for Warren by NWS

-Effective: 2021-09-02 14:00:00 EDT Expires: 2021-09-02 20:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around...don`t drown when encountering flooded roads.
+Effective: 2021-09-01 20:09:00 EDT Expires: 2021-09-02 00:15:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around...don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Warren The National Weather Service in Mount Holly has extended the * Flood Warning for Northwestern Warren County in northwestern New Jersey Northwestern Northampton County in eastern Pennsylvania Carbon County in northeastern Pennsylvania Monroe County in northeastern Pennsylvania * Until 1045 AM EDT. * At 630 AM EDT, local law enforcement reported flooding in the warned area.
-Flooding is already occurring.
-Between 3 and 6 inches of rain have fallen. * For Brodhead Creek at Analomink: At 6:15am the stage was 6.58 feet.
-Flood Stage is 8 feet.
-For Pohopoco Creek at Kresgeville: At 6:02am the stage was 8.01 feet.
-Flood Stage is 8.5 feet.
-For Lehigh River at Lehighton: At 6:16am the stage was 10.38 feet.
-Flood Stage is 10 feet.
-For Tunkhannock Creek at Long Pond: At 5:30am the stage was 3.83 feet.
-Flood Stage is 5 feet.
-For Brodhead Creek at Minisink Hills: At 6:16am the stage was 9.07 feet.
-Flood Stage is 10 feet.
-For Pohopoco Creek at Parryville: At 5:30am the stage was 2.73 feet.
-Flood Stage is 5.5 feet.
-For Aquashicola Creek at Palmerton: At 5:31am the stage was 8.76 feet.
-Flood Stage is 7 feet.
-For Bush Kill at Shoemakers: At 5:45am the stage was 6.56 feet.
-Flood Stage is 6 feet.
-For Tobyhanna Creek at Blakeslee: At 5:15am the stage was 11.46 feet.
-Flood Stage is 10 feet.
-For Delaware River at Tocks Island: At 6:15am the stage was 17.07 feet.
-Flood Stage is 21 feet.
-For Lehigh River at White Haven: At 5:30am the stage was 3.14 feet.
-Flood Stage is 8 feet.
+Target Area: Warren The National Weather Service in Mount Holly has extended the * Flood Warning for Northwestern Warren County in northwestern New Jersey Northwestern Northampton County in eastern Pennsylvania Carbon County in northeastern Pennsylvania Monroe County in northeastern Pennsylvania * Until 700 AM EDT Thursday. * At 842 PM EDT, local law enforcement reported widespread flooding in the warned area.
+Several river gauges are in flood, and numerous roads are closed.
+Avoid travel in this area.
+Between 3 and 6 inches of rain have fallen. * Some locations that may experience flooding include Lehighton, Mount Pocono, East Stroudsburg, Tobyhanna, Palmerton, Jim Thorpe, Nesquehoning, Weatherly, Delaware Water Gap, Sun Valley, Pocono Raceway, and Long Pond.
 This includes the following highways Interstate 80 in New Jersey between mile markers 0 and 1.
 Interstate 80 in Pennsylvania between mile markers 277 and 314.
 Interstate 380 in Pennsylvania between mile markers 0 and 12.
 Northeast Extension between mile markers 72 and 97.alerts.weather.gov

 Comments / 0